 - accountability policies that create dilemmas for schools in responding to vulnerable family populations; and

 - learning to identify and tap community-based resources, supports and services.

 Although the focus of the symposium was primarily on “seeing the system” that produces current outcomes, NIC leaders also discussed how system and school leaders could respond to these challenges.
 A key theme was that high-churn schools are different and require different resources and supports, including in the development of leadership for these schools.
-Two driver diagrams, one specific to leadership development and the other more focused more comprehensively on the system though not yet elaborated, illustrate some of their points.
+Two driver diagrams, one specific to leadership development and the other more focused more comprehensively on the system though not yet elaborated, illustrate their ideas.